 Check the Encrypt message if not encrypted (S/MIME) box to make sure that certain messages can’t be sent unless they are S/MIME encrypted.
 See note below.

 Also check the Bounce message if unable to encrypt box to bounce messages that aren’t S/MIME encrypted.

 Learn more about enhancing message security with hosted S/MIME.

 Click Show options to configure additional options for this setting.

 You can specify address lists as a criteria for whether to bypass or apply a given routing policy.
 These lists can contain email addresses, domains, or both.

-The options for whether or not to bypass or apply a given content compliance policy are:
+The options for whether or not to bypass or apply a given routing setting are:

 To create an address list: